112-yumeno/LaunchIE-Windows11/README.md

 # IE-Windows11
- Launch InternetExplorer on Windows 11
+Force launch hidden InternetExplorer on Windows 11
+Run "Launch-IE.vbs" to open IE11 on Windows10 ("Set a default browser" is NOT recommended)